 The most straightforward way to establish a variant directory tree

-uses the fact that the usual way to
+relies on the fact that the usual way to

 set up a build hierarchy is to have an

-SConscript file in the source subdirectory.
+SConscript file in the source directory.

-If you then pass a
+If you pass a

 variant_dir argument to the